UofT-EcoSystem/CSCD70/Assignment1-Introduction_to_LLVM/README.md

 Please click on the links above for the assignment handout and the invitation to GitHub Classroom.
 Note that

-- The repository is initialized to be empty, so you will have to copy files in this folder into your own repository.
+- The repository is initialized to be empty, so you will have to copy the files in this folder into your own repository.
-- TODO items have been marked using todo(cscd70) in the source code. **These include both the optimization passes and the test cases.**
+- TODO items have been marked using `todo(cscd70)` in the source code. **These include both the optimization passes and the test cases.** Please make sure that you have completed both parts before the submission.